This article details the extra features found in the Premium Edition of our online course Building a Second Brain.

 Experience Design and Creative Flow, with Ting Kelly (68:19): Ting is an experience designer and entrepreneur who creates spaces, experiences, and products that bring more flow to work, in all its forms.
 In this interview, she shares her recommendations for enhancing the experience of flow through everything from specific tools, to morning rituals, to advanced calendaring, to food.

-Interview and Discussion with Taylor Pearson (85:57): Taylor Pearson is an author, coach, and entrepreneur who wrote the best-selling book The End of Jobs.
+The Implications of Personal Knowledge Management, with Taylor Pearson (85:57): Taylor Pearson is an author, coach, and entrepreneur who wrote the best-selling book The End of Jobs.
 In this interview Taylor explains how he tracks and manages the information he consumes, both for short-term writing on his blog and for larger book projects.

 Interview with Moritz Bierling on “Making a Second Brain Your Own” (67:08): Moritz Bierling is a prolific content creator, researcher, and founder of Existential Ventures.
 He was part of one of the first cohorts of Building a Second Brain, and since then has developed his own version with extensive modifications.
 In this fascinating conversation, Moritz takes us on a tour of his system and explains how it helps him maintain a wide array of projects while traveling constantly around the world.

 Interview with Nat Eliason on “Scaling Knowledge Management Across Teams” (61:42): Nat Eliason is a prolific writer and founder of Growth Machine, a leading content marketing agency that has grown to 12 employees and nearly $3M ARR in just 2 years.
 Nat talks about his experience expanding his personal knowledge management practices across a quickly growing team, including screencasts of how he organizes SOPs (standard operating procedures) for his team in Notion.